Indonesia–Malaysia confrontation: Commonwealth order of battle

 British forces in Borneo included Headquarters (HQ) 3 Commando Brigade in Kuching with responsibility for the western part of Sarawak, 1st, 2nd and 3rd Divisions, and HQ 99 Gurkha Infantry Brigade in Brunei responsible for the East, 4th and 5th Divisions, Brunei and Sabah.
 These HQs had deployed from Singapore in late 1962 in response to the Brunei Revolt.
-The ground forces were initially limited to just five UK and Gurkha infantry battalions usually based in Malaya, Singapore and Hong Kong, and an armoured car squadron.
+The ground forces were initially limited to just five British and Gurkha infantry battalions usually based in Malaya, Singapore and Hong Kong, and an armoured car squadron.
 The police also deployed several light infantry of Police Field Force companies.
 However, as additional resources became available the size of the force available to Walker expanded, and by the end of 1964 British forces had grown to approximately 14,000 troops organised into three brigades (increased to four in 1965).
 The naval effort, under DOBOPS command, was primarily provided by minesweepers used to patrol coastal waters and larger inland waterways around Wallace Bay.
 A guardship – a frigate or destroyer – was stationed off Tawau.

-Before Confrontation, no British military units had been stationed in Sabah or Sarawak.
-As Confrontation developed increasing numbers of troops were required.
-There were three types of British Army deployment:

-Units stationed in the Far East for two years did a single 4-month tour (this applied to Australian and NZ);

-Gurkha units (all permanently stationed in the Far East) did 6 month tours, generally once every twelve months;

-UK based units (from Army Strategic Command) did 12 month tours including 6 weeks jungle warfare training in West Malaysia.
+Before the confrontation, no British military units had been stationed in Sabah or Sarawak.
+As the conflict developed increasing numbers of troops were required.
+There were three types of British Army deployment: Units stationed in the Far East for two years did a single 4-month tour (this applied to Australian and New Zealander forces); Gurkha units (all permanently stationed in the Far East) did 6 month tours, generally once every twelve months; UK based units (from Army Strategic Command) did 12 month tours including 6 weeks jungle warfare training in Peninsular Malaysia.

 The initial air component based in Borneo consisted of detachments from squadrons stationed in Malaya and Singapore.
 These included Twin Pioneer and Single Pioneer transport aircraft, probably two or three Blackburn Beverley and Handley Page Hastings transports, and about 12 helicopters of various types.
 One of Walker's first "challenges" was curtailing the RAF's centralised command and control arrangements and insisting that aircraft tasking for operations in Borneo was by his HQ, not by the RAF Air Command Far East HQ in Singapore.
 Other aircraft of many types stationed in Malaya and Singapore provided sorties as necessary, including routine transport support into Kuching and Labuan.
 Rotary wing support included 60 naval and air force troop-lift helicopters and another 40 smaller army variants.